 Something to consider – over-douching (cleaning too deep, with too much force, or with too much water) can lead to douche dependency, prolonged anal irritation, and mucosal injury, as well as a change in the bacterial gut microbiome (and not for the better).
 This, in turn, can lead to higher rates of STD and HIV transmission, as well as a greater chance of injury (like anal tears (fissures), dilated veins (hemorrhoids, or anal infections (abscesses)).

 We get it, our culture demands clean and you don’t feel perfect unless you douche.
+A great solution is the Future Method isotonic anal douching formula.
 Less is more and remember, minimize the distension to decrease injury, all the while maximizing the cleanliness.
-Standard anal penetration, no matter how rough or deep it gets, only engages the rectum and anal canal.
+Routine anal penetration, no matter how rough or deep it gets, only engages the rectum and anal canal.
 This is not where one’s stool is located.
 Cultural demands need to be called in to question for the betterment of our community.

 Step One: Getting Your Ass Ready with Proper Anal Dilation (read fully)

 We each have three major muscles in our ass and we need to relax all of them for complete (and successful) entry.
 Since we spend most of our time with our sphincter muscles clenched, we must train them to relax on demand, as well as be able to stretch enough to accommodate toys, the real thing, or even fists and beyond.

 Below is the best way to train your muscles:

 • Invest in an anal kit with three gradual dilators (small, medium, and large).